SM City Legazpi: Mall features

 SM City Legazpi is a three-level shopping mall with green architecture features.
 The floor plan follows a z-shaped layout with provisions for natural daylight.
 Distinct mall features include a glass-walled Food Hall with outdoor balcony and an SM Prestige Lounge, both with panoramic views of Mt.
 Mayon.
 The mall also has a 922-slot three-level parking area with roof deck parking and six digital cinemas with 109 comfort seats per theater.
 Additional facilities include a customer service hub, PWD access ramps, and breastfeeding station.
 It is a typhoon-resilient structure, according to Annie Garcia, President of SM Supermalls.

 Tenants

-SM City Legazpi is anchored by The SM Store and SM Supermarket.
-It also has SM Supermalls junior anchors and retail affiliates such as SM Appliance Center, Our Home, Watsons, Cyberzone, ACE Hardware, BDO, Uniqlo, Surplus Shop, National Book Store, Sports Central, Bata Shoes, The Face Shop, The Body Shop, and Miniso.
+SM City Legazpi is anchored by SM Store and SM Supermarket.
+It also has SM Supermalls junior anchors and retail affiliates such as SM Appliance Center, Our Home, Watsons, Cyberzone, ACE Hardware, BDO, Uniqlo, Surplus, National Book Store, Sports Central, Bata Shoes, The Face Shop, The Body Shop, and Miniso.
 The mall has more than 150 stores including a mix of local, national, and international retail brands, restaurants, and service vendors.